 Note that paths to images should not contain the

 ~ character to represent your home directory; you should instead use a relative

 -image_size: Maximum side length (in pixels) of the generated image.
 Default is 512.

 -gpu: Zero-indexed ID of the GPU to use; for CPU mode set

 -tv_weight: Weight of total-variation (TV) regularization; this helps to smooth the image.
-Default is 1e-3.
-Set to 0 to disable TV regularization.
+Default is set to

 -init: Method for generating the generated image; one of